Hair Relaxer Lawsuit

 Why Free Legal Reviews?

 We believe everyone deserves top-notch legal representation.
-Our case review and advocate-matching services are entirely free to you, and participants only have to pay for legal costs if they win a settlement.
-We will only ever charge between 30-40% of your total settlement for attorney fees.
+Our case review and advocate-matching services are entirely free to you, and lawsuit participants only have to pay for legal costs if they win a settlement.

-We’ve assisted over 100,000 clients with their personal injury claims, and we’re proud to have helped a handful of plaintiffs go on to win several multi-million dollar verdicts in court.
+We’ve assisted over 100,000 victims with their personal injury claims, and we’re proud to have helped those who may not have pursued the help they need on their own.

-Submit one of our 2-minute eligibility assessments to see if your case is eligible.
+Complete one of our online eligibility assessments to see if your case is eligible.

 Ready to file a claim?